Botanical Name: Sarracenia purpurea

 Pitcher colors and shapes vary by subspecies.
 S.p. venosa has dark purplish-red pitchers and bright green hoods with prominent purplish-red veins.
 S.p. purpurea is mostly purplish red with some green on the inside.

 Repot only when pitchers become too crowded.
-Use a deep, wide pot.
+Use a wide pot to make room for growth.

 Because of its unquenchable thirst, it's a good idea to pot Sarracenia purpurea in a shallow pot with drainage holes and place it in a saucer.
 Go ahead and water from the top, allowing the water to flow through the pot.
 You won't need to empty the saucer -- Purple Pitcher Plant will drink that up, too.

 Winter care.
 Purple Pitchers may go dormant in winter.
 Water just enough to keep the potting medium barely moist, but don't allow it to dry out completely.
-Keep them in bright light/direct sun year-round.
+Cooler winter temps will suit them, but do not expose Keep them in bright light/direct sun year-round.

 Origin: East Coast of the US and Southeastern Canada